morin-berk/TextPiece/README.md

 The service uses Docker.

-**compose-up --build** to build the image and run the web service the first time.
+**docker-compose up --build** to build the image and run the web service the first time.

 **docker-compose down** to stop the container.